rjhintz/git_workflows/gitflow_ogaws.md

 Use the following steps to create a topic branch:

-* For a brand new clone of the OG-AWS repository
-(that was created using the steps listed earlier), fetch the og-aws remote:
+* For a brand new clone of the OG-AWS repository that was created using the steps listed earlier, fetch the og-aws remote:

 `$ git fetch og-aws`